COSC481W-2020Fall/cosc481w-581-2020-fall-nutrition-helper/README.md

 ## Running the Web Server
 1. Make sure you are inside the directory 'project'
-2. Run `python manage.py migrate`
-3. Run `python manage.py runserver`
+2. Run `python manage.py runserver`
-4. You should see the line `Starting development server at http://127.0.0.1:8000/`.
+3. You should see the line `Starting development server at http://127.0.0.1:8000/`.
 The exact address may vary.
-5. Enter the address followed by nutrihacker into your browser: `http://127.0.0.1:8000/nutrihacker/`.
+4. Enter the address followed by nutrihacker into your browser: `http://127.0.0.1:8000/nutrihacker/`.

 ### Running the Web Server on AWS
 1. Add the public ip to ALLOWED_HOSTS in nutrihelper/nutrihelper/settings.py